kostiamol/dashboard-ui/README.md

 npm run dev
 ```

-5. If you chose centerms as the server, then for proper functioning of the system as a whole install and run the some of the "devices":
+5. If you chose centerms as the server, then for proper functioning of the system as a whole install and run some of the "devices":
 - [fridgems](https://github.com/kostiamol/fridgems)